yangmee/Data-Science-NHCC/README.md

 During my time there, I learned to code with
 - Python
 - R
-- Java (I struggled the most with.)
+- Java (I struggled the most with)
 - and SQL